‘Sister Wives’ Friend Says Robyn Brown Is Leaving, Done Being Kody’s ‘Puppet’

 Do you believe that Robyn Brown is actually going to leave Kody?
 Do you think that he will end up taking a fifth wife?
 Sound off in the comments section below on your thoughts, and hopefully, Sister Wives returns to TLC soon.
 As of right now, there is no confirmation of when or if the show will be back again.
 TLC doesn’t always announce either way and then you hear that a new season is coming out.

-[Featured Image By Ethan Miller/Getty Images for AEG Live]
+[Featured Image by Ethan Miller/Getty Images for AEG Live]